The 13 Best Concerts in Phoenix This Week

-If you want a party, for instance, the annual Coors Light Birds Nest series at the Waste Management Phoenix Open starts on Wednesday night.
-If you prefer smaller, more intimate gigs, post-punk/darkwave band Rosegarden Funeral Party are paying a visit to The Lunchbox.
+Over the next seven nights, you can partake in the power-pop of indie darlings The New Pornographers, enjoy the introspective hip-hop of Atmosphere, or get your eardrums rattled by Crobot.

-The other shows that make up our list of the best concerts happening in the Valley from Monday, January 27, to Sunday, February 2, fall somewhere between these two extremes.
-It includes performances by rap star YBN Cordae, metal legends Queensryche, jazz/funk/hip-hop duo Black Violin, experimental vocalist Tanya Tagaq, and ska kings The Toasters.
+Other notable shows happening from Monday, February 3, to Sunday, February 9, include performances by iconic emo act Dashboard Confessional, R&B singer Xavier Omar, djent metal artists Periphery, trance king Armin van Buuren, jam-band Pigeons Playing Ping Pong, and more.

-Details about each of these shows (and others) can be found below.
-And for even more live music happening around the Valley, hit up Phoenix New Times' online concert calendar.
+Details about each of these gigs can be found below.
+For even more live music happening around the Valley this week, hit up Phoenix New Times' online concert calendar.

 Resale Concert Tickets